charbelnehme/case-study/README.md

 ## Overview and Origin

+> Name of company
+>
+> When was the company incorporated?
+>
+> How did the idea for the company come about?

 ### Introduction ###

 Established in 2013, Moula is an Australian FinTech that provides working capital to small and medium business to help grow their business.
-By integrating accounting data with machine learning and artificial intelligence, Moula can process loan applications and make responsible lending decisions within minutes, and businessness can access the working capital they need almost immediately.
+By integrating accounting data with machine learning and artificial intelligence, Moula can process loan applications and make responsible lending decisions within minutes.
+Successful loan applications can result in business loans of up to $500,000 being made available in 24-48 hours.

-Awards?
+### Memberships and Affiliations ###

+Member of FinTech Australia, an organisation dedicated to making Australia one of the world's leading markets for FinTech innovation, adoption and investment.

+Member of the Australian Finance Industry Association, the leading advocate for Australia's finance sector.
+Moula was one of the six original signatories to AFIA's Code of Lending Practice.

 <div class="video-fallback">
   See the video: <a href="https://www.youtube.com/watch?v=MqL6BMOySIQ">Video title</a>.